bitsmartinc/the-pushka-docs/docs/source/index.rst

 .. note::

-   This documentation is still being written.
+   This documentation is still maintained and updated.
    If you have any questions, please contact us at `info@brodpay.com <mailto:info@brodpay.com>`_.

 .. clarification::